ckerce/tft-gtp/README.md

 # TFT-GPT: Token-Factored Transformer with ALiBi

-A representational refactoring of the standard transformer architecture, factoring internal representations into separate token-like and embedding-like streams.
+This repository introduces a representational refactoring of the standard transformer architecture, factoring internal representations into separate token-like and embedding-like streams.
 The purpose of this representation is to provide tracable symbolic manipulation from the attention mechanisms and inspectable abductive inference of context through the feed-forward network.
 Token positional information is encoded through ALiBi operators; this is done to maintain strict interpretability of the token-like embeddings (dentoted `xt`) and the non-token-like embeddings (`xe`).

 ## Core Concept